Your Definitive Guide to VPN Protocols

 Choosing the best VPN Protocol

-As you may have already realised, there’s not one definitive answer to the question of which protocol is the best.
+As you may have already realised, there’s not one definitive answer to which protocol is the best.
 This is because the answer ultimately depends on your needs.

 For instance, if your primary concern is privacy, then you cannot go wrong with OpenVPN or IKEv2.
 But if you’re more concerned about speed and how using a VPN might affect your browsing experience, then PPTP may be enough,as long as you’re aware of its limitations.